kathirr007/react-complete-guide/README.md

 This repository is the coding practice repository for the course React The Complete Guide by Maximilian Schwarzmüller.

-## Section - Styling react components
+## Section - Refs and Portals

-The section about styling react components including vanilla css, styled components and tailwind css.
+This section is about how to use Refs and Portals in react application.

 ### How To Use